nani23-c/IOT/README.md

 Make your changes and commit them (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or issues, please contact us at [email@example.com].
+For any questions or issues, please contact us at tejdeepragala@gmail.com.